Adam-Alive/name-the-flag-game/TESTING.md

 When building projects that accept user inputs or forms, you should always test the level of security for each.
 Examples of this could include (not limited to):

-Forms:

-- Users cannot submit an empty form
-- Users must enter valid email addresses

-PP3 (Python-only):

-- Users must enter a valid letter/word/string when prompted
-- Users must choose from a specific list only

-MS3 (Flask) | MS4/PP4/PP5 (Django):

-- Users cannot brute-force a URL to navigate to a restricted page
-- Users cannot perform CRUD functionality while logged-out
-- User-A should not be able to manipulate data belonging to User-B, or vice versa
-- Non-Authenticated users should not be able to access pages that require authentication
-- Standard users should not be able to access pages intended for superusers

-You'll want to test all functionality on your application, whether it's a standard form, or uses CRUD functionality for data manipulation on a database.
-Make sure to include the `required` attribute on any form-fields that should be mandatory.
-Try to access various pages on your site as different user types (User-A, User-B, guest user, admin, superuser).

 You should include any manual tests performed, and the expected results/outcome.